LearnersGuild/guide/General/Membership/membership-faqs.md

 Yes, you need to have a Mac laptop that's less than 3 years old.
 Everyone at Learners Guild uses a Mac, so it will be easier for you to collaborate with others and get troubleshooting support from our staff.
 Visit the [Qualified Laptop](/Runway/qualified-laptop.md) page for more information.

+#### What if I can't get a new Mac laptop by my start date?
+What should I do?

+You can elect to borrow a laptop from the Guild for use through Phase 2 of the program.
+Make sure to select this option on your Enrollment Agreement.

 #### What platforms and operating systems does Learners Guild use?

 Apple computers running the latest Mac OS.
 If you are used to a Windows or Linux environment, there will be a learning curve, but it is worth it.
 Being able to use a Mac well is a useful skill in this field.